 Paralegals are a valuable asset to lawyers, assisting them in the practice of law.
-While paralegals cannot give legal advice, set fees, or argue in court, they act as legal assistants to lawyers within a law office, corporation, government agency, or other entity.
+While paralegals cannot give legal advice, set fees, or argue in court and may not provide legal services to the public except as permitted by law, they serve a vital function in providing access to justice to many who need legal services.

 Through education and training, paralegals gain the skills necessary to perform specifically delegated substantive legal work for which a lawyer is responsible.